 Kojo had called Annan during the weekend.
 Annan had learned in November that his son had misled him about his unsavory financial dealings.
 “He has apologized,” Annan says.
 “He is extremely embarrassed.”
 Yet their discussions continue to be a tug-of-war: “I’ve talked to him about coming clean with everything he knows, no surprises,” Annan says.
 But Kojo, who has refused to meet with investigators since October or to turn over additional documents, held firm.

+In the U.N. dining room, on a day when thick clouds obscure the normally sparkling view of the city, Annan sounds baffled as he tries to grasp the magnitude of his son’s deceit.
+“I have no theories.
+You know, it’s incredible when you see these little children.
+You carry them in your arms and lead them along the way.
+And over time, they develop their own personalities and become their own person.”
+He stops, then adds quietly, “Of course, he maintains he did nothing wrong.”
+Even now?
+I ask.
+“Yes, now.”
 It’s hard to fathom just how far Kofi Annan has fallen.
 Elected U.N. secretary-general in December 1996, he instantly became the rarest of things: an international diplomatic rock star.
 Fawning profiles invariably noted his noble African ancestry, soft-spoken charisma, and sterling reputation for honesty (even criticism that Annan had acted too slowly to stop the Rwandan genocide in his previous position as head of U.N.
 Peacekeeping didn’t tarnish his star).
 The Clinton administration crusaded for Annan’s ascendancy, citing his deft diplomatic skills and moral authority, and world leaders from diverse nations saw him as their champion.
 In his first term, he made fighting AIDS a global priority, promoted a measure to allow the international community to step in when countries can’t protect their own people, and even got Senator Jesse Helms to release nearly $1 billion to pay the backlog of American U.N. dues.
 Annan and Nane (the niece of the Swedish diplomat Raoul Wallenberg, who saved thousands of Hungarian Jews during the Holocaust) became the toast of Washington and New York, socializing with Brooke Astor, Oscar de La Renta, and Tom Brokaw.
 “They’re an extraordinary couple,” observes author Kati Marton, a close friend.
 “I don’t think people were falling over themselves to wine and dine Mr. and Mrs. Boutros Boutros-Ghali.”

 Annan was unanimously reelected in 2001 to a second five-year term, and his career peaked when he won the Nobel Peace Prize that December for his efforts to bring new life to the beleaguered U.N.
 Footage of the award ceremony in Oslo shows a beaming Kojo at his father’s side.
 “Kofi had the quiet charisma and the respect of most of the world, and the Nobel Prize was the high point,” recalls Richard Holbrooke, the former American ambassador to the U.N. (and Marton’s husband), who attended the event.
 “The night before the ceremony, he looked out from a balcony at a crowd holding candles in the street below.
 It was an extraordinary moment.”